 Diana Nemorensis

-It’s believed that the worshiping of Diana has started by Lake Nemi, in the Alban hills around 25 kilometers southeast from Rome.
+It’s believed that the worshiping of Diana started at Lake Nemi, in the Alban hills around 25 kilometers southeast of Rome.
 Along Lake Nemi, there is an open-air sanctuary called Diana Nemorensis.
 The sanctuary is believed to be found by Ortestes and Iphigenia.

 The worshiping at Diana Nemorensis took place from at least the sixth century before Christ until about the second century after.